 To thin oils, some painters just use gum turps (also known as refined turps).
 This is quick and easy and tends to give a flat or dull finish to the paint.
 The main problem with using just turps is it can thin the paint out so much that the binder is unable to hold the pigment together, resulting in the paint surface breaking down over time.
 In fact that’s why it has a dull finish, the gloss surface has been broken down and absorbs more light.

 If you really love that thinned-out wash-of-paint technique then perhaps acrylics are a better option.
 Oils are, well… oily and shiny by nature.

-The recipe for the medium I use is in the proportions 1:2:5.
-That is, one part damar varnish, two parts stand oil and five parts refined turpentine.
+As mentioned above, the recipe for the medium I use is in the proportions 1:2:5.
+That is, one part damar mixing varnish, two parts stand oil and five parts refined turpentine.

 2 Parts – Stand Oil